kyle-tightest/nameko-rpc/Research.md

   - Developed on in the last 2 months
 - The huffman encoder will be trained (input alphabet) with data from [Shakespear's complete works](http://www.gutenberg.org/files/100/100-0.txt) on startup.
   - Conveninetly provided by the library
-- The resulting byte array (binary tree) will be base64 encoded and decoded before returning to the user.
+- The resulting byte array (binary tree) will be base64 encoded before returning to the user.

+# 6. Implemented "decode" function of String Encoder

+- Realised that base64 encoding nullified the compression done by the Huffman coding.
+  - Perhaps not in this example as it is all just strings, but if in future it might want to be stored or transmitted as binary data.
+  - Changed to a hex string